 The camp area

-Before coming I had only seen reviews about the parking area being available for overnight use.
-However, if you continue north past the parking access you will see a couple other areas are also on BLM land that can be utilized for camping.
+When planning to head here, the only overnight areas I identified Was the parking area.
+However, if you continue north past the parking access there is BLM land that can be utilized for camping.
 We arrived to the parking area and decided to just stay put.
 The proximity to our next days hike would be ideal.
 We were alone until pretty late at night when another camper arrived.

 - GPS: 36.259423 , -108.251504 (Google map link)